douglasgscofield/tinyutils/README.md

 ### Condensers: output condensed from and some function of the input

+**len** : print the length in characters of each line, excluding newline characters

+**ncol** : print the number of columns in each line

 **diffs** : produce successive pairwise numeric differences: 2nd - 1st, 3rd - 2nd, etc.  Length of output is length of data in input column - 1.

-**ncol** : print the number of columns in each line

 ### Tablifiers: count summaries of input